pantheon-systems/documentation/source/_docs/guides/launch/05-redirects.md

 <div class="alert alert-info" markdown="1">
 <h4 class="info">Note</h4>
-Be sure https has been successfully provisioned _before_ adding any code (like the sample below) that will redirect traffic to https!
+Make sure HTTPS has been successfully provisioned *before* adding any code (like the sample below) that will redirect traffic to HTTPS.
 </div>

 1. Navigate to **<span class="glyphicons glyphicons-embed-close"></span> Code** in the **<span class="glyphicons glyphicons-wrench"></span> Dev** tab of your Site Dashboard.
 Confirm your Connection Mode is set to **SFTP**.